 - Museum of Boredom: The so-called "Hall of the Champion", which is maintained by Harald Burdsson of Bruma, is a museum dedicated to the Champion of Cyrodiil, the Player Character of Oblivion.
 Said museum is nowhere as exciting as Burdsson tries to make it out to be.
 Amongst the things he has on display are the shackles from the Champion's cell in the Imperial Dungeon and a handkerchief the Champion once blew their nose in.

-- Never Found the Body: Between Oblivion and Skyrim, Count Janus Hassildor of Skingrad has been disposed by the Kastav family and the secret that he was a vampire has been outed to the population of Skingrad.
+- Never Found the Body: Between Oblivion and Skyrim, Count Janus Hassildor of Skingrad was deposed by the Kastav family in a violent coup and the secret that he was a vampire was outed to the population of Skingrad.
 Although Davon Kastav, the leader of the coup, swore up and down that the vampire count had been vanquished and would not return, he was still unable to present a body to fully ensure anyone that it really was the case.
 As a result, hushed tales of Count Hassildor still haunting the streets of Skingrad at night or plotting his terrible revenge on the city in a dark lair somewhere out in the wilderness are still in frequent rotation amongst the city's inhabitants.

 - Succession Crisis: The Cyrodiil team have revealed that one is going to play a big part in the main quest line they have planned.
 To more specific, said crisis is triggered by the assassination of Emperor Titus Mede II.
 The developers have additionally teased who the different parties in the crisis is, and what their values are.

-- Terenetius from Bravil, who firmly believes in the rule of law and feels the Empire has faulted in it's upholding of the law, hence why it's currently in decline.
+- Terentius of Bravil, who firmly believes in the rule of law and feels the Empire has faulted in it's upholding of the law, hence why it's currently in decline.